Flight-Free-UK/flight_free_uk_website/source/posts/could-you-be-flight-free-in-2021.html.markdown

 ### So as we wish a not-so-fond farewell to 2020 and look forward to brighter things in 2021 – seeing loved ones, travelling, and enjoying the freedoms that have been denied to us – let's choose to do them without getting on a plane.

 Last year, we had to come together to address the crisis of the pandemic.
-This year, let's make our joint mission solving the climate crisis.
+This year, let's make it our joint mission to solve the climate crisis.

 *Watch our video: We are taking a flight free year: https://vimeo.com/488232606*